How to Set HubSpot: Enable the OAuth 2.0 Option

 Return to your website dashboard and copy the Your Redirect URL link from the JetFormBuilder > Settings > HubSpot API tab of your site (here, https://*****************************=jet_fb_hubspot_oauth).

-Scroll down to the Scopes section.
-Here, press the “+ Add new scope” button and add the Required scopes in addition to the “oauth” scope set by default.
+Move to the Scopes section.
+Here, press the “+ Add new scope” button and select the Required scopes in addition to the “oauth” scope set by default.

 This way, we add the following Required scopes: